(QUANTUM ENTANGLEMENT 24 March 2017 troy k. lynch)

 The Big Bang was just slightly off ballance, so it produced and in the seeming empty vacuum of space continues to produce slightly more matter than anti-matter.
 As these infinitesimal particles of creation seek to anihilate their paired particle the ones without a pair remain and give rise to space and the objects in it.
 Being, anihilation, then permanance.
 Well not permanance, per se, but a material permanance that allows for a cyclical rearranging that retains essential aspects of the source.
 Creation.
 Skip forward and eventually, somehow, maybe, you get man made in God’s image.

 Like I said, I didn’t know Walt Cessna, although I can discern from those that did; he was an asshole but had an emmense amount of empathy; he was a rule breaker but imposed his own monolithic ideals on an unsuspecting and underprepaired world; he had an unrelenting belief in himself but he always wanted more until he didn’t.
-I don’t know about you but I think he sounds just divine.
+I don’t know about you but I think he sounds… um… well… divine.

-I have been struggling with my own creativity, always seeming to hit a wall and never getting to the next level but like Walt Cessna, I never stop writing, photographing, drawing, composing, and even now expanding into a new medium: performance art.
+Like Walt Cessna, I never stop writing, photographing, drawing, composing, and even now expanding into a new medium: Performance/Video art.
 It is who I am.
 Watch this space, because after the anihilation, the matter will remain.